-You can eat it soft-serve right away or pour it into a container and freeze it for 30 minutes to firm it up and then enjoy your healthy, cool treat!
+You can enjoy this treat soft-serve right away or pour it into a container and freeze it for thirty minutes to firm it up and then enjoy your healthy, cool treat!

 Frozen Greek Yogurt-Covered Blueberry Kebab Treat

-1. Stack the blueberries on the skewers leaving enough room at one side to handle.
+1. Stack the blueberries on the skewers leaving enough room on one end to handle.

-2. Roll the blueberry filled skewer over a bowl of Greek yogurt to cover them completely.
+2. Roll the blueberry filled skewer over a bowl of Greek yogurt to cover the blueberries completely.

 3. Place them in a jar or parchment paper in the freezer.
 Once frozen, enjoy!